Myanmar: Time running out for NGOs to avoid humanitarian catastrophe | DW | 14.06.2021

 The NUG seems to have recognized that a pragmatic solution is required here.
 In a statement, it has called on the UN and other aid organizations to continue humanitarian aid.

-There is, however, no clean solution in the current situation for NGOs to cooperate with the Tatmadaw on ensuring aid without violating ethical standards.

-In discussions with DW, many NGOs operating in Myanmar have said they desire practical case-by-case decisions from donors, especially from government-run development organizations, which work primarily with local partners.
+In discussions with DW, many NGOs operating in Myanmar have said they would like to see donors make practical case-by-case decisions, especially government-run development organizations, which work primarily with local partners.

 Donors differentiate between humanitarian aid and development cooperation.
 Humanitarian aid serves to ensure immediate survival, for example, in violent conflicts or after natural disasters.